timschott/interview-prep/ds/ml-conceptual.md

     * note that you might have to adjust if you have a 2 tailed test
   * popular critical value: alpha is .05, z = 1.96
 * what is type I
+  * type I error is a false positive
 * what is type II
+  * type II error is a false negative
+  *
 * what is statistical power
 * what is a significance level
 * what is a confidence interval?